Trusted WordPress tutorials, when you need them most.

 Upon activation, the plugin will simply replace the block-based widget editor with the older widget page.

-Note: The Classic Widgets plugin will continue to receive updates and support until 2024 or as long as the WordPress team deems it necessary.
-However, this suggests that the plugin may not receive updates or maintenance beyond that period.
-This is why we recommend using WPCode to future-proof your customization.
+Note: The planned support for the Classic Widgets plugin was scheduled to last until 2024.
+Since that date has passed, the plugin may not receive future updates or maintenance.
+This is why we recommend using WPCode to future-proof your customization, as it’s a more modern and safer long-term solution.

 Blocks vs. Widgets – Which One Is Better?

-We recommend users start using the new block-based widgets editor as soon as possible because that’s the direction WordPress development is heading.
+For almost all users, blocks are better.
+We recommend you start using the new block-based system as soon as possible because that’s the direction WordPress is heading.

-If a WordPress plugin or theme on your website doesn’t support block-based widgets, then you can reach out to the developer and ask them to convert their widgets into blocks.
+If a WordPress plugin or theme on your website doesn’t support block-based widgets yet, you can reach out to the developer and ask them to convert their widgets into blocks.

-If they don’t have plans to release an update, then you can easily find alternative plugins or themes to replace them.
+If they don’t have plans to release an update, then you can usually find alternative plugins or themes to replace them.

 Frequently Asked Questions: WordPress Widgets & Blocks